syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Custom-Formula.md

 # Custom Formula

-SfSpreadsheet allows you to add custom formulas in its library.
-You can add the custom formula by invoking WorkbookLoaded Event of SfSpreadsheet, and add the custom formula for each grid.
+SfSpreadsheet allows you to add custom formulas into its function library.
+You can add the custom formula into the SfSpreadsheet by using the AddFunction method of FomulaEngine,

-To add custom formulas in SfSpreadsheet Formula Engine,

 {% highlight c# %}